-In terms of performance, you lose nothing.
-Creator codes, file types, and other insidious flags that keep things like your iPod song collection invisible are things you'd gladly live without.
-You only need creator codes if you're not using default file extensions.
+In terms of performance?
+You lose nothing.
+Creator codes, file types, and other insidious flags that keep things like your iPod song collection invisible?
+Those are things you'd gladly live without.
+You'll only need creator codes if you don't use default file extensions.

 Remember: it's easier to change a file extension you see than a file type or creator code you don't.
-And it's only possible to trust a system if it always and only opens files the way you expect, using data completely under your control.
+And it's only possible to trust a system if it always opens files the way you expect, using data under your control.

 What You Gain

 You gain control of your computer - and your iPod and whatever device you have running OS X.